Suggested Reading: Nehemiah 3

 In both stories, seemingly insurmountable tasks are accomplished simply because people do what they are capable of doing.
 The life of the body of Christ is supposed to be the same.
 God has given each of us different gifts for the purpose of building up God's kingdom and God's people.
 Sometimes, though, we begin to see our gifts and tasks as insignificant.
 Maybe we don't preach or lead worship or run the building committee.
 Maybe we think we are getting too old or that we are too young, too weak, or not knowledgeable enough.
 Sure, we have our own gifts and abilities.
 Sure we can spend time in prayer or bake cookies but…is that really enough to make a difference?

 In 1 Corinthians 12, Paul discusses the various gifts that the Spirit distributes to each of us, declaring that we are each members of the body of Christ and that each of our gifts serve a purpose.
 When considering that some gifts or roles may seem less important than others Paul says, "In fact, some parts of the body that seem weakest and least important are actually the most necessary."
 (1 Corinthians 12:22, NLT).
 Your spiritual gift, your role in the body of Christ, is not insignificant.
 Every gift is necessary.

-Never underestimate how God can use the gift given to you.
-You may not think much of yourself but as a member of the body, the gift you've been given is essential to God's plan.
+Never underestimate how God can use the gifts given to you.
+You may not think much of yourself, but as a member of the body, the gift you've been given is essential to God's plan.